grmkris/Closet---eth-global-Buenoes-Aires-2026/project.md

   - Finance agents: Invest your savings, optimize spending
   - Health agents: Schedule appointments, refill prescriptions

-  AI Stilist is the proof of concept that autonomous agent economies can work when trust is transparent and users control the autonomy level.
+  Closet is the proof of concept that autonomous agent economies can work when trust is transparent and users control the autonomy level.